 Learning and development in care settings are essential for ensuring knowledge, skills and understanding are up-to-date and adhere to current legislation and standards.
-In addition, learning and development provide opportunities to learn new skills and improve practice as well as increase confidence and competence.
+In addition, a culture of learning and development provides opportunities to learn new skills and improve practice as well as increase confidence and competence.

 For this assessment criteria, you will evaluate the importance of learning and development in your care setting.
 Some areas that you may wish to consider are:

 The Care Certificate is a set of fifteen standards that make up the recommended minimum knowledge, skills and understanding required for workers new to the care sector.
 It should be part of the induction process for all new staff and so you will need to plan how it will be delivered and assessed.

 As well as providing staff with the core competencies they need to perform their role, it will be also the beginning of a journey of professional development for many.

 How is the Care Certificate currently delivered in your setting?
 Could it be improved?